Language: EN

 EEPROM.Get(address, variable)

-Code examples
+Code Examples

-Iterate over the entire EEPROM
+Iterate through the entire EEPROM

-But the goal is to present the use of the EEPROM.length() function to obtain the amount of available memory (regardless of the model) and the use of EEPROM[index] to access memory positions.
+But the goal is to present the use of the function EEPROM.length() to obtain the amount of available memory (regardless of the model) and the use of EEPROM[index] to access memory positions.

 #include <EEPROM.h>